JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 mv qradiolink "$LIME_INSTALL/bin/"
 ```

 Create the file qradiolink.sh, as below.
-Make sure to customize your LIME_INSTALL path above if yours is different.
+Make sure to customize your LIME_INSTALL path if yours is different.

 ```sh
 #!/bin/sh